-An $\vec E$-\emph{iteration tree} is a structure consisting of $\langle T, M_\eta, E_\xi\mid \eta\leq\zeta, \xi<\zeta\rangle$, together with a commuting system of elementary embeddings $j_{\xi\eta}\colon M_\xi\to M_\eta$ for $\xi \leq_T \eta$ such that \begin{enumerate} \popcounter \item $\leq_T$ is a tree order on $\zeta$, \item $E_\xi$ is an extender in ${\vec E}^{M_\xi}$, \item If $\kappa=\crit(E_\xi)$ then the immediate $\leq_T$-predecessor of $\xi+1$ is the least ordinal $\eta$ such that $M_\eta\cap V_{\kappa+1}=M_\xi\cap V_{\kappa+1}$, \item If $\xi+1$ is the immediate $\leq_T$ successor of $\eta$ then $M_{\xi+1}=\Ult(M_\eta,E_\xi)$, hence $j_{\eta,\xi+1}=j_{E_\xi}$ as computed with respect to $M_\eta$, \item If $\xi$ is a limit ordinal then $M_\xi$ is the direct limit of $M_\eta$, for $\eta<_T \xi$, and \item each $M_\xi$ is well-founded. \pushcounter \end{enumerate} It is usually not required that an iteration tree satisfies condition \eqref{IT.7}, and the iteration trees satisfying this condition are called \emph{normal} iteration trees.
-If $E_\xi$ was always applied to $M_\xi$, then we would have a \emph{linear} iteration that is moreover \emph{internal}---i.e., each extender used in the construction belongs to the model to which it is applied.
+If $E_\xi$ was always applied to $M_\xi$, then we would have a \markdef{linear} iteration that is moreover \markdef{internal}---\ie, each extender used in the construction belongs to the model to which it is applied.
 The wellfoundedness of such an iteration follows from a rather mild additional condition about the extenders.
-On the other hand, the choice of condition~\ref{IT.7} is behind the power of the iteration trees (see the proof of Theorem~\ref{T1}).
+On the other hand, the choice of condition~\eqref{IT.7} is behind the power of the iteration trees (see the proof of Theorem~\ref{T1}).
 This condition also prevents the obstacle to wellfoundedness of the iteration exposed in Lemma~\ref{L.E4} (see Lemma~\ref{L.no-overlaps}).
-It will be important that the extenders in $\vec E$ have the property (E2), that for every generator $\xi$ of $E$ we have $\Ult(V,E)\cap V_\xi=V_\xi$, or in other words, that every extender is $\xi$-strong for each of its generators $\xi$.
+It will be important that the extenders in $\vec E$ have the property (E2) (see \S\ref{SS1}), that for every generator $\xi$ of $E$ we have $\Ult(\V,E)\cap \V_\xi=\V_\xi$, or in other words, that every extender is $\xi$-strong for each of its generators~$\xi$.